Biodiversity Net Gain for Developers, are you ready?

 • Protection from future changes in land use (section 106 or conservation covenants).

-If there is a shortfall in the development’s biodiversity score, Biodiversity Credits may be bought from various sources.
+If there is a shortfall in the development’s biodiversity score, biodiversity units may be bought from various sources.
 To find them, the developer can:

 • consult a professional advisor